Glenn Stok

 I only had positive thoughts full of drive.

-Sure, I won the draft lottery but at a cost.
+Sure, I won the draft lottery, but at a cost.

 I never forgot the friends I lost.